kgermeroth/PopWatch/README.md

 ![Create Set](/static/videos/createset4.gif)
 <br/><br/><br/>

-Once at least one set is created, visit the Dashboard page to see data in chart format.
+Once one set is created, visit the Dashboard page to see data in chart format.
 Just click the inputs to change the chart!
 ![Dashboard](/static/videos/dashboard.gif)
 <br/><br/><br/>